rza628/animegrid/README.md

 # How to run

-go into python folder then run flask flask --app server run
+go into python folder then run flask: flask --app server run do flask --app server --debug run so you wont have to close and rerun server

 then go main folder in separate terminal and run npm run dev